64robots/webforms/README.md

 2 - Add `HasWebForms` trait in your user entity.

-3 - Create Seeders for FormSection, FormSteps and Question.
+3 - Create Seeders for Form, FormSteps and Question.

 ## Testing